imyrvold/imyrvold.github.io-ivan/Content/hummingbird/firestore-hummingbird.md

 `./configure.sh`

 Now you can open the project from Xcode or Visual Studio if you prefer.
+You should also move the .env file we created above to the root of the project.

 Open `Package.swift`, and add the dependencies so that it looks like this: